-What is Ceviche
+What is Fish Ceviche?

-Ingredients in Fish Ceviche
+Ingredients of Fish Ceviche

 How to Make Fish Ceviche

-What to Serve with Fish Ceviche
+What to Have with Fish Ceviche

 Ingredients

-- 4 ounces fish fillet white meat fish such as swordfish
+- 4 ounces fish fillet

-- 1 red onion mined
+- 1 red onion minced

 - 1 plum tomato cored and chopped